-Enter information and select appropriate menus in under Input section, then click "Calculate".
+Enter information and select appropriate menus under Input section, then click "Calculate".

 Calculates weight training workloads based on Actual Resistance including (a) light and heavy load variations, (b) weight increases [eg: +5%], and (c) warm-up resistances [50%].
 It also calculates expected repetition differences between varied loads much more accurately for many exercises which include a percent of body weight as a significant portion of the total resistance (eg: Pull-ups, Dips, Squats, Deadlifts, Leg Raises, etc.).

-Negative number(s) can be used to depict an assisted weight (as in a machine assisted dip or pullup).
+Enter known workout weight.
+Negative number(s) can be used to depict an assisted weight (as in a machine-assisted dip or pullup).

 Plan weight variation between light and heavy workouts or calculate weight increases to be used when upper rep range has been achieved.

-Weight output may be rounded to nearest whole number or nearest 5 units.
+Weight output may be rounded to the nearest whole number or nearest 5 units.